skytap/well-architected-framework/resiliency/solutions/BRMS/ibmiworkloadmigration.md

 Note: QCLDBIPL01 will use virtual optical media and QCLDBSYS01 will use virtual tape media

--   After moving the media check the status of transfer using below command:
+-   After moving the media, check the status of transfer using the below command:

 >WRKSTSICC Status(\*All)

-You will see the Volume Name, Status, and Complete% for each file transfer.
+You will see the Volume Name, Status, and Complete % for each file transfer.
 Wait until all Volumes have Successfully been completed to proceed to the next step.